Government shutdowns in the United States: Legislative impasse

 As of October 20, 2025, the Senate had held 11 votes on the same Republican continuing resolution to fund the government through November 21; all failed to achieve the required 60 votes.
-The House of Representatives had not held a legislative vote since September 19—31 days earlier—when Speaker Mike Johnson sent House members home and said they would not return until the Senate passed legislation.
+The House of Representatives had not held a legislative vote since September 19–31 days earlier—when Speaker Mike Johnson sent House members home and said they would not return until the Senate passed legislation.

 The political standoff centered on disagreements over healthcare provisions.
 Republicans sought passage of a continuing resolution funding the government at current levels through November 21, with separate negotiations on healthcare issues.
-Democrats insisted that any funding bill must include an extension of enhanced Affordable Care Act subsidies and reversal of cuts in Medicaid funding, arguing that approximately 20 million Americans would lose health insurance or see premiums increase when ACA subsidies expires on December 31, 2025.
+Democrats insisted that any funding bill must include an extension of enhanced Affordable Care Act subsidies and reversal of cuts in Medicaid funding, arguing that approximately 20 million Americans would lose health insurance or see premiums increase when ACA subsidies expired on December 31, 2025.

+2026

+On January 31, 2026, about half of the departments of the federal government shut down after Congress failed to pass appropriations legislation for the 2026 fiscal year.
+A funding bill was passed by the Senate hours before the deadline, funding DHS for two weeks and other agencies through September, but the House was not able to vote in time.
+OPM ordered affected agencies to commence shutdown procedures at midnight.
+The shutdown ended on February 3, 2026, after the House voted to advance the funding bill, and President Donald Trump signed it a few hours later.

+On February 14, 2026, a second shutdown occurred, affecting the Department of Homeland Security (DHS).

 State and territorial governments

 Government shutdowns can also happen at the state and county government levels.
-Wisconsin and Rhode Island have longstanding provisions for automatic continuing appropriations, and North Carolina and Kansas have done so in 2016 and 2025.
+Wisconsin and Rhode Island have longstanding provisions for automatic continuing appropriations, and North Carolina and Kansas passed similar legislation in 2016 and 2025.